nozhanb/landCoverClassification/README.md

 ```

-Where in the following each of the contents is briefly explained.
+Where in the following each content is briefly explained.

 ### 3.1 Content Description